Growing exotic hibiscus is not an easy task and takes several years to master. There is a learning curve that spans multiple growing seasons.

 Even if you don’t see pale and veiny growth you should still use a water meter to check what the soil deep down by the roots is like.
 During hot weather and summer this is very important as the top layer of soil will dry out completely but deeper down the soil can be saturated.
 Slowly probe your water meter down and watch carefully to see if it starts to go from dry to very wet the deeper you get.
 If this is the case then just give a splash of water to get that top layer rehydrated.
 Again always feed your plants when you water with the correct type of fertilizer and if you are experiencing a heatwave of temperatures over 95F then you need to start reducing the amount of fertilizer you use due to your plant’s increased rate of metabolism.

-5. Hibiscus Cannot Tolerate Direct Sunlight Above 95F
+5. Hibiscus Not Used to Direct Sunlight Above 95F

 Also when temperatures rise over 95F your hibiscus plant’s metabolic rate will start to really speed up.
 This means it will take up water more quickly and any fertilizer that is in it.
 So you will need to cut back on the amount of fertilizer by 25% for every 5 degrees increase in temperature.
 Once temps are 105F or more you should only use water at that point.